averycrespi/yovec/docs/guide.md

 ## Imports

-The `import` statement imports external values from YOLOL.
+The `import` statement imports an external value from YOLOL.

 An external value must be a valid number.
 Importing a string causes undefined behaviour.

-Imported names must not include uppercase letters, and must be valid [YOLOL identifiers](https://wiki.starbasegame.com/index.php/YOLOL#Variables).
+Imported names must be valid [YOLOL identifiers](https://wiki.starbasegame.com/index.php/YOLOL#Variables).

 Imported names must be prefixed with `$` when used.